 If you don’t know the right way to get rid of Carpet beetles, then trust me, it will take hell lot of effort.
 These pests feed on your clothing, carpets, and other types of fabrics.
 Once these beetles get home around you, it can become quite challenging to get rid of them.
 However, the task is do-able on your own entirely.
-Firstly, when you start to see any signs of the infestation, which includes larvae and fecal pallets.
+Firstly, when you start to see any signs of the infestation, which includes larvae and fecal pellets.
 You should take all precautions and necessary actions to get rid immediately.
-Today, I’m going to share how to get rid of carpet beetles easily in 2020.
+Today, I’m going to share how to get rid of carpet beetles easily in 2021.

 Method #1- THOROUGH CLEANING

 Both the larvae and the adult beetles can cause an infestation in your home.
 However, the larvae of these creatures do most of the damage as these eat organic materials such as silk, leather, and wool.
 Squishing the larvae or the beetles whenever you see them is not the best idea.
 These small creatures have a tough exoskeleton, and these are hard to kill.
 Some species of these beetles may also release an unpleasant smell when these are killed or frightened, just like the boxelder beetle.